 Maryland World War II Memorial

-Overlooking the one and only U.S. Naval Academy, the Maryland World War II memorial sits tall and pretty in remembrance of those who lost their lives during World War II.
-The monument sits here with over 6000 names of Maryland residents that lost their lives during World War II.
-However, it is not limited to just Maryland residents as it outstretches to many states and branches of service in the United States military.
-Gold stars mark the 400,000 American lives lost.
-On Route 450 overlooking the Severn River in Annapolis.
-Designed by New York architect Secundino Fernandez, the Memorial consists of a rectangular amphitheater surrounded by columns and granite slabs inscribed with the names of 6,454
+Overlooking the U.S. Naval Academy, the Maryland World War II memorial serves as a site of remembrance of those who lost their lives during World War II.
+The monument includes the names of over six thousand Maryland residents who lost their lives during World War II.
+In addition, the monument includes gold stars mark the 400,000 American lives lost.
+The monument was designed by New York architect Secundino Fernandez, and includes a rectangular amphitheater surrounded by columns and granite slabs inscribed with the names of Maryland veterans.

 Backstory and Context

-The Maryland World War II memorial was first erected in 1998 to show tribute to those who served and lost their lives in the war that were Maryland residents.
-It sits on top of a hill overlooking the Severn River and shadows the great U.S. Naval Academy.
-One of the most prestigious military colleges in America. the monument is not only free but also has adequate parking for those that choose to visit.
+The Maryland World War II memorial was first erected in 1998 to remember and honor Maryland residents who died in service to their country in that conflict.
+The monument is located on top of a hill overlooking the Severn River and the U.S. Naval Academy.

-Although some monuments are composed with a couple simplistic structures, the Maryland World War II memorial is very complex and it all has meaning.
-At first glance, even if you are driving by, you will notice a bunch of upright rectangular structures.
-There is 48 of these, these pillars represent the 48 states of the U.S. during the war.
+The monument includes forty-eight pillars representing the 48 states at the time of the war.
 The state of Maryland is represented by a unique seven-sized stainless-steel pillar in the shape of a star.
 On the ground are etched two large globes representing the Atlantic and Pacific theaters of action.
-In addition there are 20 plaques on granite stones which explain the war and the key contributions made by the 288,000 Marylanders who served in the military as well as those who served in industry on the home front.
+The memorial also includes twenty plaques on granite stones which offer a summary of the contributions made by the 288,000 Marylanders who served in the military during the war, as well as those who served the war effort by working in essential industries.

 Powell, Ann.
 The Maryland World War II Memorial Inspires Awe.
 Historian Annapolis.
 June 01, 2016.
 Accessed June 28, 2018. http://historianannapolis.com/maryland-world-war-ii-memorial/.